menus12/ML-Learn-2024/README.md

 ### Model application and evaluation
 <!-- R code is correct and well documented-->

 The resulting models were applied to the original material sets separately for each type which were part of model training.
+The visuals of these models are in the Appendix 5.

+**Table 14.
+Predicted completion time for lectures**
 | materialType | video_minutes | pics | words  | material_id | pred_duration
 |---------|-----------|------------|------------|------------|------------|
 |lecture  |  0 |  0 |   87 | 63ed3aaeafabb41dedbb016c |      4.634489